anonymous-24-icml/icml24-ai4sci-anonym/README.md

 # 🚀 Testing XLuminA's efficiency:

-We evaluated our framework by conducting several tests - see [Figure 1](https://arxiv.org/abs/2310.08408#).
+We evaluated our framework by conducting several tests.
 The experiments were run on an Intel CPU Xeon Gold 6130 and Nvidia GPU Quadro RTX 6000.

  (1) Average execution time (in seconds) over 100 runs, within a computational window size of $2048\times 2048$, for scalar and vectorial field propagation using Rayleigh-Sommerfeld (RS, VRS) and Chirped z-transform (CZT, VCZT) in [Diffractio](https://pypi.org/project/diffractio/) and XLuminA.
 Times for XLuminA reflect the run with pre-compiled jitted functions.
 The Python files corresponding to light propagation algorithms testing are [scalar_diffractio.py] and [vectorial_diffractio.py] for Diffractio, and [scalar_xlumina.py] and [vectorial_xlumina.py] for XLuminA.